-The land was bought by the Harrison family in 1924 and taken from them to build the World War II airfield in 1939.
+The land was acquired by the Harrison family in 1924 and appropriated from them to build the World War II airfield in 1939.
 It came back in the Harrison family hands in 1963 and the airfield activities were carried on in a small way, building to what is here now – gliding, parachuting and private aviation.

 We welcome visitors on a Prior Permission basis.
 Would all prospective aviators wishing to visit please fill in your details and read the conditions that apply to your visit using the

 When visiting the airfield you must use the entrance accessed from the A422.

 If you're coming from Banbury/Junction 11, you will find a road signposted Hinton Airfield just after the village of Farthinghoe, or just before the village if coming from Brackley.
 Follow that road for 1 mile and after a sharp corner take the right-hand fork.